hemashushu/hemashushu.github.io/src/content/books/s10-mastering-cross-platform-development-with-qemu/ch01-minimal-linux/index.md

 This series of articles will guide you setting up a RISC-V development environment using QEMU.

-The series includes four parts:
+The series includes four chapters:

 [Part 1](../2023-01-06-s10c01-risc-v-development-using-qemu-part-1-minimal-linux/).
 Building a minimal RISC-V Linux system with only Linux kernel and BusyBox, and runs on the QEMU emulator.